Take Action Against Fraud, Money Laundering, and Corruption

-As one of the first programs of its kind in the United States, Utica College’s online B.S. in Fraud and Financial Crime Investigation degree takes a holistic approach to the investigation and deterrence of economic crime.
+As one of the first programs of its kind in the United States, Utica University’s online B.S. in Fraud and Financial Crime Investigation degree takes a holistic approach to financial criminology and the investigation and deterrence of economic crime.

-Our fraud and financial crime investigation curriculum was developed as part of our suite of economic crime and criminal justice studies, so courses not only teach you deep-knowledge forensic accounting skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:
+Our fraud and financial crime investigation curriculum was developed as part of our suite of financial criminology and criminal justice studies, so courses not only teach you deep-knowledge forensic investigative skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:

 - Criminal justice

 Explore common causes of financial mismanagement, corruption, all kinds of fraud, and the steps investigators take to gather, analyze, and preserve evidence of criminal financial activity.
 Choose one of two concentrations — Financial Investigation or Fraud Prevention and Detection — and focus on the career track of your choice to deepen your expertise in this area.